sulemanahmed1/evently/README.md

 // NEXT_PUBLIC_SERVER_URL=http://<your app url> ( for prod, keep in mind if you are using https then add the 's' after http  )

 ```

+Lastly there the userid should be exposed from Clerk so that clerk userid can be saved in mongodb and the mongodb userid is saved in clerk.